 TYPE A: STANDARD ALLOTMENTS Standard house lots with garage accessed from the primary street frontage.
-Crossover locations on the Masterplan depict the optimised location; STREET however, a crossover may be relocated at the cost of the Owner, and subject to the approval of Council. to the approval of Council.
-6 STREET Cut Anger Vis TYPE B: TOWNHOUSE ALLOTMENTS Constay Lots located with attached or semi-detached housing Car Access Via Lane LANE Townhouses may rise to three levels.
+Crossover locations on the Masterplan depict the optimised location; however, a crossover may be relocated at the cost of the Owner, and subject to the approval of Council.
+TYPE B: TOWNHOUSE ALLOTMENTS Lots located with attached or semi-detached housing Townhouses may rise to three levels.
 The third level may be expressed as an attic storey.
-6 6 6 The townhouses must be designed to achieve either the appearance of simple clustered two or three storey row houses (terraces), or single storey townhouses (terraced row houses).
+The townhouses must be designed to achieve either the appearance of simple clustered two or three storey row houses (terraces), or single storey townhouses (terraced row houses).
 Alternately the terraces may be broken up into clusters and expressed as large houses.
-STREET TYPE C: DUAL FRONTAGE ALLOTMENTS These are lots that have two frontages, one to a street, the other to a reserve, CENTS. golf course or other open space.
+Townhouse allotments must be rear loaded.
+Car Access Via Lane LANE TYPE C: DUAL FRONTAGE ALLOTMENTS These are lots that have two frontages, one to a street, the other to a reserve, golf course or other open space.
 These lots provide a service area for clothes drying, bin storage, etc which is concealed from both frontages.
-Houses on GOLF COURSE OR RESERVE these allotments need to present an attractive façade to both frontages.
-9 STREET Cas Account Vis Driveners TYPE D: REAR LOADED ALLOTMENTS These lots have both street and lane frontages.
-The garage must be accessed STREET from the rear boundary, either placed on the rear boundary or set a minimum of 4 metres from the boundary.
-The location of the garage to the rear eliminates the impact of crossings and driveways on the streetscape, and Cer Access Via LANE LANE enhances the presentation of the front façade to the street.
-STREET TYPE E: FOURPLEX ALLOTMENTS These are lots where 4 dwellings are placed on one large lot encompassing a central access drive servicing garages grouped to allow access from a central VIIINIII motor court.
-Four dwelling must be constructed on these lots unless approval House House is granted by the DRC for an alternative number of dwellings.
-Under no DRIVE circumstance will less than three dwelling be allowed.
-The design for DRIVE fourplex allotments must comply with Clause 55 of the Melton Planning House CONCON House Scheme and a Planning Permit is required for all multi dwelling ////////////////////////////////////// developments in addition to satisfying the Design Guidelines.
+Houses on these allotments need to present an attractive façade to both frontages.
+GOLF COURSE OR RESERVE TYPE D: REAR LOADED ALLOTMENTS These lots have both street and lane frontages.
+The garage must be accessed from the rear boundary, either placed on the rear boundary or set a minimum of 4 metres from the boundary.
+The location of the garage to the rear eliminates the impact of crossings and driveways on the streetscape, and enhances the presentation of the front façade to the street.
+STIPLOT TYPE E: RANCH STYLEALLOTMENTS These lots have driveway access to the garage directly from the secondary (narrower) street frontage with the pedestrian entry presenting to the primary (wider) street frontage.
+STREET Cur Access Federation: Access Figure Federation: Access STREET